open-telemetry/opentelemetry-specification/specification/error-handling.md

 ## Exceptions to the rule

-SDK authors may supply settings that will allow end users to change the library's default error handling behavior.
+SDK authors MAY supply settings that allow end users to change the library's default error handling behavior.
 Application developers may want to run with strict error handling in a staging environment to catch invalid uses of the API, or malformed config.